sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 ##### Starting regression tests

 1. Log in as a `test` user.
-See more info below on creating this user on your instance if it doesn't exist.
+If the user does not exist then see below for more information on how to create a user.
 2. Create a site-admin access token with the `site-admin:sudo` scope.
 The access tokens page can be found under user settings.
 3. Create your personal `GITHUB_TOKEN`.
 It should have access to all the repos in the Sourcegraph GitHub required to run these tests without scopes.
 4. Run in the repository root: